emit-rs/emit/README.md

 ## Emitting events

-Use the `emit::emit!` macros to emit diagnostic events in your applications:
+Use the `emit!` macros to emit diagnostic events in your application:

 ```rust
 let user = "Rust";